sanonone/kektordb/README.md

 [English](README.md) | [Italiano](README.it.md)

-**KektorDB is a high-performance, in-memory vector/Key-Value database built from scratch in Go.
-It provides a powerful HNSW engine for vector search, a hybrid search system with BM25 ranking, advanced metadata filtering, and a modern REST API.**
+**KektorDB is an in-memory vector and Key-Value database built in Go.
+It features an HNSW engine for vector search, a hybrid search system including BM25 ranking, metadata filtering, and a modern REST API.**

 ### Motivation and Philosophy